* Fed to confirm pause as FX volatility plunges

-On Wednesday, the euro was a shade lower against the dollar at $1.1344.
+On Wednesday, the euro was flat against the dollar at $1.1353.

 More positive signs were evident in Germany as a survey by the ZEW research institute indicated the mood among German investors improved more than expected in March, as a potential delay to Britain's exit from the European Union helped lift sentiment.

-Sterling was 0.3 percent lower at $1.3220.
+Sterling was 0.3 percent lower at $1.3229.
 It had pared gains overnight on concerns that British Prime Minister Theresa May's request for delaying Brexit was running into complications with the European Union.
-(Additional reporting by Daniel Leussink in Tokyo)
+(Additional reporting by Daniel Leussink in Tokyo; Editing by Alison Williams)